enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	The reduce model error is alwyas >= bc you need other parameter to reduce the variance e^2r >= e^2

+- **What does it mean that we assume to deal with an linear time-invariant (LTI) system in fMRI data analysis?**
+	That we are able to surperpose the signal, therefore convolve it, and scale it, that if we increase the stim, then we get a proportional increase in signal
 **Here's the Aufgabe**
 	![[Pasted image 20220701122749.png]]
 	For the b, the contrast vector would be c = [ 1 1 -1 -1]